Vacation like The Jetsons at this luxury space hotel

 Aurora Station tourists will arrive at the hotel via rocket, though it's not yet clear whether it will be one belonging to Elon Musk.

-"We're in the early stages of talking to SpaceX and Blue Origin and others and determining who would be the best partner," says Bunger.
+"We're in the early stages of talking to SpaceX and Blue Origin and others and determining who would be the best partner," Bunger says.

 But while space tourism may become more common in our lifetimes, a trip to the floating luxury hotel will require more prep than most vacations.
 Visitors must complete a mandatory three-month training, much of it online, to learn the basics of spaceflight, orbital mechanics and pressurized environments.
-Then they'll board Aurora for an astronaut-in-training experience.
-It's like space camp, but many, many pennies pricier.
+Then they'll board Aurora for an experience that's like space camp, but many, many pennies pricier.

 Those eager for an Aurora Station vacation can make a fully refundable $80,000 deposit online now (Bunger says the startup has already gotten more reservations than expected, but he won't share numbers yet).
 Be warned however.
 If you're already envisioning a romantic getaway with your, sex in space can get very complicated.